movementkitchen/website/src/pages/about/index.md

 title: About
 ---

 Hi there!
 I’m Ivana, a sports biomechanics scientist, coach and therapist.
 I am passionate about women's health, ageing and core rehab and have published [research on ageing elite endurance runners](https://commons.nmu.edu/isbs/vol40/iss1/36/).
-I'm also a mum of two, born by a C-section and a home birth after a caesarean (HBAC) with a lived experience of severe diastasis recti and chronic back pain (scroll all the way down to read my story).
+I'm also a mum of two, born by a C-section and a home birth after a caesarean (HBAC) with a lived experience of chronic back pain (scroll all the way down to read my story).

-Feel free to get in touch with any questions or collaaboration suggestions or just to say hi.
+Feel free to get in touch with any questions or collaboration suggestions or just to say hi.
 I'm always open for new ideas!

 Love and muscles,